Position

 Responsibilities:

-• Conduct land surveys using various instruments and techniques.
+• Conduct land surveys using various instruments such as total stations, GPS equipment, and levels.

-• Collect and record data accurately and efficiently.
+• Collect and record data accurately, ensuring all measurements are precise and reliable.

 Qualifications

-• High school diploma or equivalent; additional education in surveying or a related field is preferred.
+• High school diploma or equivalent; additional education in surveying or related field is preferred.

 • Certification as a Licensed Surveyor or equivalent is highly desirable.